NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

-# Lab 05: Extract data from documents in the Azure AI Foundry portal
+# Lab 10: Extract data from documents in the Microsoft Foundry portal

 ## Lab overview